pongpisit/cloudflare-gui-workshop-lab/docs/04-ztna-rbi.md

 #### 🔄 Rollback:

-1. Go to Access > Applications
+1. Go to Access controls > Applications
 2. Click on the application
 3. Edit or delete the policy as needed